 The last two steps are just in case of unprivileged containers.

-Concerning configuration, we'll use a script like convert-vserver.sh, which I derived from the
+Concerning the configuration, we'll use the convert-vserver.sh script, which I derived from the

 Slackware's template from Matteo Bernardini, which comes with

 wget https://notes.sagredo.eu/files/linux-vserver/convert-vserver.sh chmod +x convert-vserver.sh ./convert-vserver.sh -n test

 Once the script was executed with no errors, if the container is supposed to be unprivileged, adjust the config and log files privileges as follows (I assume that